-To better protect your constituents during storms and other forms of severe weather, consider ways you can get better prepared, including evaluating your communication methods.
+From coast to coast, severe weather is a problem for every community.
+To better protect your communities during storms and other forms of severe weather, consider ways you can get better prepared, including evaluating your communication methods for emergency alerts.

-Inclement Weather Alerting
+Inclement Weather Notice to Residents

+Throughout the U.S., predominant weather patterns vary from region to region.
+From mudslides, earthquakes and droughts to hurricanes, tornadoes and floods, no region is untouched by severe weather.
+To protect your community, focus on how to provide emergency alerting before, during and after such natural disasters.
 Long before severe weather becomes a real threat, your organization must already have plans in place and ready to be activated – especially when it comes to sending mass notifications.
-At the first indicator of inclement weather, you need to put your organization’s communication and response strategies into action.
-Be sure a reliable method for communication set up, tested, and fully prepared for such emergencies.
+At the first indicator of severe weather, you need to put your organization’s communication and response strategies into action.
+Be sure a reliable method for communication is set up, tested and fully prepared for such emergencies.

 Emergency Alert Templates – Before the Storm